 Start by knotting the end of your thread and bringing the needle through the middle of the 2 layers and up to the top.
 This will hide the knot in your finished project.

-I have used a contrast thread for this tutorial but if you wish to have invisible stitches then use a matching cotton and make your stitches as small as possible.
+I have used a contrast thread for this tutorial but if you wish to have invisible stitches then use matching colored thread and make your stitches as small as possible.

 Once again bring the needle through the same hole at the bottom but this time bring it up at a diagonal next to your first stitch.